NO to TFFF, YES to Forest Rights

 26. Comunidades Eclesiales de Base de Catamarca – Argentina

-27. Ação Franciscana de Ecologia e Solidariedade AFES – Brazil
+27. Ação Franciscana de Ecologia e Solidariedade AFES – Brasil

-28. Comissão para Ecologia Integral e Mineração da CNBB – Brazil
+28. Comissão para Ecologia Integral e Mineração da CNBB – Brasil

-29. Associaçao de Defesa dos Direitos Humanos e Meio Ambiente na Amazônia (ADHMA) – Brazil/Amazonia
+29. Associaçao de Defesa dos Direitos Humanos e Meio Ambiente na Amazônia (ADHMA) – Brasil/Amazonia

 32. GARN Indigenous Council – United States